Portoscuso: History

+After the Second World War, the industrial center of Portovesme developed during the 1960s and 1970s.

 Demographics

-In 1861, the year of the unification of Italy, Portoscuso had 502 inhabitants.

-After the Second World War, the industrial center of Portovesme developed during the 1960s and 1970s.
-Between 1951 and 1961 the population grew by +42.6%, while between 1961 and 1971 by +32.8%, the demographic increase continued until the 1990s, reaching almost 6000 inhabitants in 1991.

-As of 2023 1.3% (65 people) of the population was foreign, of which the largest group were Moroccans, Chinese and Romanians.
+As of 2026, the population is 4,689, of which 49.4% are male, and 50.6% are female.
+Minors make up 11.0% of the population, and seniors make up 32.2%.

+Immigration

+As of 2025, immigrants make up 3.2% of the total population.
+The 5 largest foreign countries of birth are France, Morocco, Germany, Romania, and China.

 Economy

 At Portoscuso there is Sulcis Power Station, the largest power station of Sardinia, whose chimney is the tallest man-made structure on Sardinia.

-As of 2023 Portoscuso is the municipality with the highest per capita income in the province of Sulcis Iglesiente, equal to 19,600€.
+As of 2023, Portoscuso is the municipality with the highest per capita income in the province of Sulcis Iglesiente, equal to 19,600€.